Discover 2 ways to use the Chinese Reflexology Lung point to boosts your body’s defenses against respiratory viruses.

 About the Lungs – A Chinese Medicine Perspective

-It’s important to support the Lungs because they’re delicate.
-The Lungs also disperse wei qi.
-This is a “defensive qi” (life force energy) that’s dispersed by the Lungs to the surface of the body to the area between the muscles and skin.
-Think of wei qi like a force field that protects the body from external influences that can cause disease.
+It’s important to support the Lungs because they’re delicate, and also because they have an important role of dispersing wei qi.
+This is a “defensive qi” (life force energy) at the surface of the body in the area between the muscles and skin.
+Wei qi is like a force field that protects the body from external influences that can cause disease.

 How to Locate the Lung Reflexology Point